PUP 3D-GS: Principled Uncertainty Pruning for 3D Gaussian Splatting

 Abstract

-Recent advancements in novel view synthesis have enabled real-time rendering speeds and high reconstruction accuracy.
+Recent advances in novel view synthesis have enabled real-time rendering speeds with high reconstruction accuracy.
 3D Gaussian Splatting (3D-GS), a foundational point-based parametric 3D scene representation, models scenes as large sets of 3D Gaussians.
-Complex scenes can comprise of millions of Gaussians, amounting to large storage and memory requirements that limit the viability of 3D-GS on devices with limited resources.
-Current techniques for compressing these pretrained models by pruning Gaussians rely on combining heuristics to determine which ones to remove.
+However, complex scenes can consist of millions of Gaussians, resulting in high storage and memory requirements that limit the viability of 3D-GS on devices with limited resources.
+Current techniques for compressing these pretrained models by pruning Gaussians rely on combining heuristics to determine which Gaussians to remove.
+At high compression ratios, these pruned scenes suffer from heavy degradation of visual fidelity and loss of foreground details.

 In this paper, we propose a principled spatial sensitivity pruning score that outperforms these approaches.
 It is computed as a second-order approximation of the reconstruction error on the training views with respect to the spatial parameters of each Gaussian.
 Additionally, we propose a multi-round prune-refine pipeline that can be applied to any pretrained 3D-GS model without changing the training pipeline.

-After pruning 88.44% of the Gaussians, we observe that our PUP 3D-GS pipeline increases the average rendering speed of 3D-GS by 2.65× while retaining more salient foreground information and achieving higher image quality metrics than previous pruning techniques on scenes from the Mip-NeRF 360, Tanks & Temples, and Deep Blending datasets.
+After pruning 90% of Gaussians, a substantially higher percentage than previous methods, our PUP 3D-GS pipeline increases average rendering speed by 3.56× while retaining more salient foreground information and achieving higher image quality metrics than existing techniques on scenes from the Mip-NeRF 360, Tanks & Temples, and Deep Blending datasets.

 Method